Ladder99/ladder99/docs/page/running/installation.md

 ## Install Ladder99

-First, go to a good working directory and install the Ladder99 pipeline source code by cloning the code from GitHub and running the install script -
+Now go to a good working directory and install the Ladder99 pipeline source code by cloning the code from GitHub and running the install script -

 ```bash
 cd ~